Hawaii Big Island Trip Overview

 - Horseback ride or hike through Waipio Valley

-- Hike through lush rainforests, sparkling waterfalls, and around volcanic craters
+- Explore lush rainforests, sparkling waterfalls, and volcanic craters

-- Enjoy a traditional Hawaiian feast at an authentic Hawaiian luau complete with hula dancing
+- Enjoy a traditional Hawaiian feast at an authentic luau

-- Watch for dolphins as we enjoy a BBQ on our own catamaran
+- Watch for dolphins as we enjoy a BBQ lunch while sailing on a catamaran

-- Capture a once-in-a-lifetime sunset from the summit of Mauna Kea*
+- Capture a once-in-a-lifetime sunset and stargaze from the summit of sacred Mauna Kea*

 DAY 1: DEPART FROM LOS ANGELES (LAX)